demonzyj56/E3Outlier/README.md

 # Effective End-to-end Unsupervised Outlier Detection via Inlier Priority of Discriminative Network
 By Siqi Wang, Yijie Zeng, Xinwang Liu, En Zhu, Jianping Yin, Chuanfu Xu, Marius Kloft.
-To appear in NeurIPS 2019.
+In [NeurIPS 2019](https://papers.nips.cc/paper/8830-effective-end-to-end-unsupervised-outlier-detection-via-inlier-priority-of-discriminative-network).

 ## Introduction
 This is the official implementation of the E3Outlier framework presented by "Effective End-to-end Unsupervised Outlier Detection via Inlier Priority of Discriminative Network".
-The codes are used to reproduce experimental results of  E3Outlier and other unsupervised outlier detection (UOD) methods reported in the paper.
+The codes are used to reproduce experimental results of  E3Outlier and other unsupervised outlier detection (UOD) methods reported in the [paper](https://papers.nips.cc/paper/8830-effective-end-to-end-unsupervised-outlier-detection-via-inlier-priority-of-discriminative-network.pdf).

 ## Requirements
 - Python 3.6